williamdewitt/AdventOfCode/.github/ISSUE_TEMPLATE/puzzle-template.md

 ---

-**Description:** Solve the puzzle for Year 20 Day
+**Description:** Solve the puzzle for the day

 **Acceptance Criteria:**
+ - Complete solutions for part 1
- - Complete solutions for parts 1 and 2
+ - Complete solutions for part 2

 **Category:** Advent of Code